mkurc1/docker-symfony/README.md

 $ docker-compose up -d
 ```

-If you use Mac OS you should use this commands:
+If you use Mac OS, you should use this commands:

 ```
 $ docker-compose -f docker-compose.yml -f docker-compose.mac.yml build